 Logical fallacies are flaws in reasoning that can throw your argument off track and confuse your reader.
 This video explains how to identify a few common logical fallacies and how to steer clear of them.

 Learn about the different formatting style used in academic papers.
 Find out the basic rules of three formatting styles, and then take a quiz to test your knowledge.

 11. Six Traits of Writing

-Find out about the 6 traits of writing and how they can make writing easier for you.
+Find out about the six traits of writing and how they can make writing easier for you.
 Each trait breaks down your writing into easy tasks.
-You'll also learn about how teachers use this method to evaluate your essays.
+You'll also learn how teachers use this method to assess your essays.

 12. Unintentional Plagiarism: Definition & Examples

 Find out what unintentional plagiarism is, and how to avoid it.
 Learn how quotes and paraphrases should be cited in your writing, and then take a quiz to test your new skills.